 Opportunities should be sought to promote safety as a high priority in both public and technical forums.
-This could be done through means such as issuing press releases to celebrate safety-related accomplishments, providing links to safety-related information, and highlighting specific calendar dates that observe safety-related topics (see Appendix G).
+This could be done through means such as issuing press releases to celebrate safety-related accomplishments, highlighting specific calendar dates that observe safety-related topics (see Appendix G), and providing links to safety-related information (see Appendix H).